 Posted: 06 May 2011 01:24 AM PDT

 This week seems to be open season on Deutsche Bank.
 The Department of Justice suit on them over FHA loans was singling them out when a lot of US banks are every bit as guilty.
 Now we have a Los Angeles prosecution over Deutsche acting as a slumlord, with the city attorney looking to launch cases against other major securitization trustees, namely HSBC, US Bank, and Bank of New York.
+We have pointed out, that banks (more accurately, securitization trustees and servicers) are awful property managers, as anyone who lives in a neighborhood with foreclosed properties will attest.
+This inattention becomes disastrous in densely populated areas.
+The story in the Los Angeles Times is about as gripping as real estate gets:

 Los Angeles officials say the bank has been a dreadful landlord and neighbor.
 Prosecutors say that during a yearlong investigation, they found evidence that Deutsche Bank had illegally evicted some tenants, let others live in squalor and allowed hundreds of unoccupied properties to turn into graffiti-scarred dens for squatters, gang members and other criminals.